Active reading: how to become a better reader

 • Review.
 Once you’re done reading, write a short summary—again, using your own words.

 That’s it.
 No more passive reading and wasted hours.
-Make the most of the time you spend reading books and blog posts by ensuring you retain more of the relevant content and can apply it in your day-to-day life and work.
+Active reading will help you make the most of the time you spend reading books and blog posts by ensuring you retain more of the relevant content and can apply it in your day-to-day life and work.

 One email a week, no spam, ever.
 See our Privacy policy.